oro-os/link/pcb/README.md

 some of these PCBs are specific to individual rigs and may not be interesting to most people.

+## `link-rpi-base`

+This is the base board for Raspberry Pi test rigs.
+It hosts the microcontroller, network interface, etc. as well as a board-to-board connector that interfaces with one of the daughter boards (R-Pi version specific).

 ## `link-x86-obt`

 > **NOTE:** This project file is a _legacy_ PCB that hasn't